anodynos/urequire-grunt/readme.md

 * minifies, root exports & performs dependency injections

-* 90% of a grunt's *usual suspects* functionality like watching, cleaning, inject:VERSION banners, copying etc are here (through uRequire or grunt plugins).
+* 90% of a grunt's *usual suspects* functionality like watching, cleaning, inject:VERSION, banners, copying etc are here (through uRequire or grunt plugins).

-* Creation of specs headers & specRunners (HTML included) based on mocha & chai
+* Creation of specs headers & specRunners (HTML included) based on mocha & chai and phantomjs

 * Reads you package.json & bower.json and it creates all RequireJS boilerplate (paths, shims etc), among others.